 Writing these words, I keep recalling times when his passion would bring tears welling into those deep brown eyes, which could sparkle with warmth at you, or rake you so coldly and disdainfully that you felt touched by an Arctic wind.

 In Adelaide in 1989, when he pleaded for the media’s help to battle the FISA ogre Balestre, the tears were there.
 “You leave a lot of things behind you when you follow a passion,” he said.
 “Anyone who prevents an athlete from going to the highest place strikes a major blow to his mind and motivation.
 In that situation everything goes against you in your heart.”

 It was an uncomfortable feeling to watch a man so plainly exposing his feelings, and not even his detractors drew any satisfaction from seeing him so vulnerable.

 At Jerez in 1990 he was literally spellbinding as he spoke of why he visited Martin Donnelly as he lay crumpled on the race track, and how he then went out and lapped faster than ever.

 Later that year in Adelaide I asked him why he had done that.
-Had he deliberately ventured to the edge of the pit and looked over to learn something, to prove something to himself?! have always believed that he literally went out determined to rape lerez, to take it by force and to humiliate it, almost as if to teach it that no mere circuit could suppress a man’s desire to conquer it, nor try to take his life in his attempt.
+Had he deliberately ventured to the edge of the pit and looked over to learn something, to prove something to himself?
+I have always believed that he literally went out determined to rape Jerez, to take it by force and to humiliate it, almost as if to teach it that no mere circuit could suppress a man’s desire to conquer it, nor try to take his life in his attempt.

-There was another long pause, and asked him if he felt he had to be brave to do that.
-His mind was totally focussed on the grim events of that afternoon, and by now his eyes were swimming.
+There was a long, long pause, and I asked him if he felt he had to be brave to do that.
+His mind was totally focused on the grim events of that afternoon, and by now his eyes were swimming.